tahaafzal5/zero2prod/Notes.md

 #### JSON body
 * `reqwest`'s JSON feature does the work to set the `request_body` as the JSON body and also sets the `Content-Type` header to `application/json`.

+### Tightening Our Happy Path Test

+##### Headers, Path And Method
+* We can chain `and` to continue adding expectations for `Mock`, like the `header`, `path`, `method`, etc.
+* We will also replace `any()` with the actual header we want to test for

+##### Body
+* It would be enough to check that the body is valid JSON and it contains the set of field names shown in Postmark’s example.
+* Since there isn't an out-of-the-box matcher that suits our needs - we will implement our own: `SendEmailBodyMatcher` where we get the incoming request as input and we need to return a `boolean` value as output whether the mock matched or not.
+* To deserialize the request body as JSON - we will add `serde-json` to the list of our development dependencies.
+* We need to add `#[serde(rename_all = "PascalCase")]` to our `SendEmailRequest` struct so that we can meet the casing requirement.